Spend Over $175 To Receive Free Shipping, Use Code FREESHIP175 At Checkout. Valid on USA addresses ONLY!

 You've considered your investment, supply costs, time, target clientele, competition, and business goals.
 Now, it's time to combine all your notes and set a price.

 Consider adding an upcharge of 10% or more for each service.
-Put this money away to help you cover unexpected expenses or a sudden increase in the cost of your supplies.
+Put this money away to help you cover unexpected expenses or a sudden increase in the cost of your brow and lash supplies.
 Additionally, you will want to set aside some of your income for tax purposes, whether you plan to pay in quarterly installments or once a year.
 This will help you avoid any painful shocks come tax season.

 Above all else, remain flexible and adaptable in your pricing approach.
 You should periodically review and adjust your prices to stay competitive and meet evolving client needs.
-You won’t have control over changing market conditions, seasonal fluctuations, client feedback, or general eyebrow or eyelash trends.
+You won't have control over changing market conditions, seasonal fluctuations, client feedback, or general eyebrow or eyelash trends.
 But you can focus instead on setting a fair and right price for you.
-If you can do that, you won’t go wrong.
+If you can do that, you will go right.

 Previous Post Next Post